-On the positive side, one of the basic properties of quantum entanglement, namely monogamy [12, 13], conspires against the build-up of entanglement of a spin with too many neighbors.

-Thus, one of the question we posed ourselves was: will we obtain two-site entanglement in the ground state at large distances if the interaction is long ranged?
-The other question we posed ourselves is: what about two-site entanglement in excited states?
+On the positive side, one of the basic properties of quantum entanglement, namely monogamy [12,13], conspires against the buildup of entanglement of a spin with too many neighbors.
+Thus one of the questions we posed ourselves was will we obtain two-site entanglement in the ground state at large distances if the interaction is long ranged?
+The other question we posed ourselves is what about two-site entanglement in excited states?

-In this communication we get some answers to both questions, in as much as we present some results on entanglement of 2-spin subsystems for eigenstates of a Hamiltonian where the spins are subject to a long-range interaction inversely proportional to a power of their distance and the external magnetic field vanishes.
-Our study is not restricted to the groundstate(s), but includes the whole spectrum.
-In particular, we are interested in which eigenstates show two-site entanglement for long distances, i.e. beyond nearest or next-nearest neighbors.
+In this paper we get some answers to both questions, inasmuch as we present some results on entanglement of twospin subsystems for eigenstates of a Hamiltonian where the spins are subject to a long-range interaction inversely proportional to a power of their distance and the external magnetic field vanishes.
+Our study is not restricted to the ground state(s), but includes the whole spectrum.
+In particular, we are interested in which eigenstates show two-site entanglement for long distances, i.e., beyond nearest or next-nearest neighbors.
 Besides, we are interested in the dependence on the range of the interaction, of the distance for which it is possible to obtain two-site entanglement.